-Superman's heat vision started out as a seeming Required Secondary Power of his X-ray vision.
-It was originally assumed that his X-ray vision worked by projecting X-rays and that he could focus this to generate heat.
-Now it seems that they are separate powers and his X-ray vision works by attuning his eyes to perceive X-rays (this in turn was extended to allow him to see an increasingly broad range of the electromagnetic spectrum).
+Superman and Supergirl's heat vision started out as a seeming Required Secondary Power of their X-ray vision.
+It was originally assumed that power worked by projecting X-rays and that they could focus this to generate heat.
+Now it seems that they are separate powers.

 The 2003 miniseries "Trinity" explicitly acknowledged the physical difficulties Superman should have when moving objects with a large momentum, e.g. when a runaway train hurtles owards a turn he first tries to force it into the turn by pulling it, and only succeeds in ripping the wall off; he needs to deflect a nuclear missile fired at a satellite, he can't hope to deflect the whole thing in time, so he cuts off the warhead and deflects it by itself, and needs to grab onto an asteroid to stop inertia carrying him past the asteroid belt; he can't simply pull two drone planes hurtling towards a skyscraper out of the air, but he can take advantage of the fact their wing structures make them steerable and force them on a collision course with each other and send them crashing into the sea.

-In one Silver Age story, a villain removes Superman's powers one at a time.
+In Kryptonite Nevermore, a villain removes Superman's powers one at a time.
 At one point, he is about to land, but loses his strength at that very moment, and as a result plows into the ground (he was still invulnerable).
 He points out that even though he still has the ability to fly, he needs the super-strength to coordinate his flying and landing.

-According to some accounts, Supes has a forcefield that extends a few milimeters past his skin.
-Which explains why his costume stays intact while his cape gets ripped.
+According to some accounts, Kryptonians have a forcefield that extends a few milimeters past their skins.
+Which explains why Superman, Supergirl, Superboy, Power Girl... costumes stay intact while their capes get ripped.
 But not why the cape is fine at superspeed.
 Depending on the version, the cape is the blanket Superman was sent to Earth with, meaning it's more or less indestructible.
 In some versions, the entire costume is made from it.

-Sometimes, the Required Secondary Powers pop up when the writer wants to find some way for a superhero to make up for their somewhat less satisfying powers.
-Aquaman's lifetime in the sea leads to an increased strength, agility, and resilience on land that would help him to survive and move easily in the ocean depths.
+Aquaman's lifetime in the sea leads to increased strength, agility, and resilience on land that would help him to survive and move easily in the ocean depths.

 Technically, Aquaman always had superstrength and durability, at least in his first Golden Age appearances, that were forgotten during the Superfriends era.
 On the splash page of his very first appearance, More Fun Comics #73, he's shown deflecting an artillery shell with his hand.